chriswales95/SET08103-Assessment/use-cases/use-case-19.md

 ### Goal in Context

-As an *HR advisor* I want *to produce a report on all the capital cities in a region organised by largest population to smallest* so that *I can find capital cities in a region.*
+As an *employee* I want *to produce a report on all the capital cities in a region organised by largest population to smallest* so that *I can find capital cities in a region.*

 ### Scope